gexgd0419/NaturalVoiceSAPIAdapter/README.md

 ### How can I install Narrator natural voices on Windows 11?

-Go to System Settings > **Accessibility** > **Narrator**, scroll down to **Narrator's voice**, then click the **Add** button for **Add natural voices**.

-If your system isn't new enough to have this option, see the methods below.
+It's no longer recommended to install Narrator natural voices on Windows 11 if you want to use this program, because the latest version of those voices stopped working with this program.
+It's recommended to download and use [the last working version][5] of the voices instead.

+If Narrator stops working when this program is installed, try uninstalling all Narrator voice packs as a temporary workaround.

 ### I'm using Windows XP/Vista/7/8/10.
 Can I use the Narrator natural voices from Windows 11?

 **Windows XP/Vista**: Unfortunately local Narrator voices are not supported on those platforms.
 But online voices, including Edge and Azure voices, still work.

-**Windows 10 (build 17763 or above)**: You can choose and install Windows 11 Narrator voices using [these Microsoft Store links][5].
+**Windows 10 (build 17763 or above)**: You can choose and install Windows 11 Narrator voices using [these links][5].

-**Windows 7/8/10 (before build 17763)**, or if you can't use the Microsoft Store:
+**Windows 7/8/10 (before build 17763)**:
-1. Copy the Microsoft Store link of a Windows 11 Narrator voice from [here][5].
+1. Download the MSIX file of the voice from [here][5].
-2. Use [store.rg-adguard.net](https://store.rg-adguard.net/) to get a link to download the **MSIX file** of the voice.
-3. Prepare a folder to store the voice folders.
+2. Prepare a folder to store the voice folders.
 Make sure its path contains no non-ASCII character.
-4. Unzip the MSIX file (as if it were a ZIP file) to its sub folder.
+3. Unzip the MSIX file (as if it were a ZIP file) to its sub folder.
 You can have multiple voice sub folders in the same parent folder.
 Make sure the sub folder's name contains no non-ASCII character.
-5. Set the parent folder as "Local voice path" in the installer.
+4. Set the parent folder as "Local voice path" in the installer.
-6. Do not put things other than voice sub folders inside this parent folder, or voice loading may fail.
+5. Do not put things other than voice sub folders inside this parent folder, or voice loading may fail.

 Windows 10's Narrator doesn't support natural voices directly, but it does support SAPI 5 voices.
 So you can make Windows 11 Narrator voices work on Windows 10 via this engine.